 - During the follicular unit extraction (or harvesting) phase of a hair transplant, there is less chance of damaging follicular units using a robot vs. a hand held device (e.g., Neograft), because the robot is more accurate.
 This means more grafts survive after transplant.

-- Robotic graft harvesting times are shorter than manual, e.g., while on average if a physician could manually extract 200-300 grafts per hour, the same physician could robotically extract up to 500-1000 grafts per hour.
+- Robotic graft harvesting times are shorter than manual, e.g., while on average if a physician could manually extract 200-300 grafts per hour, the same physician could robotically extract up to 500-1000 grafts per hour ((Chang, H.H.
+Robotics, artificial intelligence, and the future of hair transplantation.
+Prime Dermatology, July/August 2014.)).
 This means a shorter procedure time for the patient.

 - How are Recipient Sites Programmed into the ARTAS Robot?

 - Will Robotic FUE Reduce the Cost Per Graft for FUE Procedures?